jbburt/wbplot/README.md

 ==========
 ---

+* 1.0.14 Fixed an issue that caused  `wbplot` to break when using `nibabel>=3.2.0`.
 * 1.0.13 Attempted to fix a bug which threw an error on Windows machines.
+FOLLOW-UP: Due to Connectome Workbench itself, Windows is currently NOT SUPPORTED.
 * 1.0.12 Fixed bug in list of available colormaps; ROY-BIG-BL and videen_style are now supported.
 * 1.0.11 Dependency version updates.
 * 1.0.10 Patched keyword argument bug in wbplot.dscalar.